jonshiach/graphics-labs/_sources/pages/06_3D_worlds.md

     \end{pmatrix}
 \end{align*}. $$

-If you are interested how this matrix is derived click on the dropdown link below.
+You don't really need to know how this matrix is derived but if you are interested click on the dropdown link below.

 ```{dropdown} Derivation of the orthographic projection matrix